savonet/book/language.md

 The time predicates such as `10h-15h` are also booleans, which are true or false depending on the current time, see [there](#sec:time-predicates).

-_Conditional branchings_ execute code depending on whether a condition is true or not.
+_Conditional branchings_\indexop{if} execute code depending on whether a condition is true or not.
 For instance, the code

 ```{.liquidsoap include="liq/cond1.liq" from=1}